amboltio/DM-i-AI-2022/README.md

 **Q: Can I use a pretrained model I found on the internet?**

-**A:** Yes you are allowed to you a pretrained model for your task.
-If you can find a pretrained model for your purpose, you would save a lot of time, as you would do if you were solving a problem for a company.
+**A:** Yes you are allowed to use a pretrained model for your task.
+If you can find a pretrained model fitting your purpose, you would save a lot of time, just like you would do if you were solving a problem for a company.

 **Q: Should we gather our own data?**

-**A:** Yes, you'll not be supplied with data from us.
-If you need any data to train a model you should go gather data yourself.
+**A:** Yes.
+You'll not be supplied with data from us.
+If you need any data to train a model, you should go gather the data yourself.
 We are not supplying data, as this might limit the creativity and the freedom of how you approach the use case.

 **Q: How do I use Emily to deploy my service?**